ArashAh/version_control_workshop/part-1.md

 7. **Creating a Personal Access Token (PAT)**:

-   On GitHub, navigate to `GitHub > Settings > Developer Settings > Personal Access Token > Generate New Token`.
+   - On GitHub, navigate to `GitHub > Settings > Developer Settings > Personal Access Token > Generate New Token`.
 Select:
      - `Repo`
      - `Workflow`
      - `User`

-    Generate a new PAT, copy, and paste it somewhere safe.
+   - Generate a new PAT, copy, and paste it somewhere safe.
 You will not be able to see this after you refresh the page.

-8. Use the PAT for Git Authentication:
+8. **Use the PAT for Git authentication:**

-   When prompted, enter your GitHub username.
+   - When prompted asking for GitHub username, enter your GitHub username.

-   Paste the PAT instead of your GitHub password.
+   - When prompted for GitHub password, paste the PAT instead of your GitHub password.

-   In this stage the repo should be cloned successfully
+   - In this stage the repo should be cloned successfully

-   After this step Git should remember the GitHib credentials until the PAT is expired.
+   - After this step Git should remember the GitHib credentials until the PAT is expired.
 Otherwise read more on https://docs.github.com/en/get-started/getting-started-with-git/caching-your-github-credentials-in-git?platform=linux

-### Commit/Push/Pull
+## Commit / Push / Pull

 9. **Verify the clone**

-    After successful authentication, your repo should be cloned.
-Change into the repo directory and inspect the cloned files:
+   - After successful authentication, your repo should be cloned.
+   - Change into the repo directory and inspect the cloned files:
     ```bash
     cd <repo-name>
     ls
     ```

-10. **Check the Connection Status:**
+10. **Check the connection status:**
     ```bash
     git remote show origin
     ```

-11. **Modify README and Sync with GitHub:**
+11. **Modify README and push back to GitHub:**

     - Edit README file and add: “Input from local repo to be pushed to remote repo.”
-    - Use the following commands:
+    - Use the following commands to commit and push the changes to GitHub:

     ```bash
     git status
     git add README.md
     git status
     git commit -m "Testing connection"
     git status
     git push origin main
     git status
     ```

 12. **Refresh GitHub to confirm changes.**